Pyramid scheme: Notable cases

 In the United Kingdom in 2008 and 2009, a £21 million pyramid scheme named 'Give and Take' involved at least 10,000 victims in the south-west of England and South Wales.
 Leaders of the scheme were prosecuted and served time in jail before being ordered to pay £500,000 in compensation and costs in 2015.
 The cost of bringing the prosecution was in excess of £1.4 million.

 A number of authorities around the world declared TVI Express to be a pyramid scheme in 2010 and 2011, including the Australian Competition & Consumer Commission, the Bank of Namibia, and the Central Bank of Lesotho.
 TVI Express, operated by Tarun Trikha from India, has apparently recruited hundreds of thousands of "investors", very few of whom, it is reported, have recouped any of their investment.

 BurnLounge, Inc. was a multi-level marketing digital music store founded in 2004 and based in New York City.
 By 2006 the company reported 30,000 members using the site to sell music through its network.
 In 2007, the Federal Trade Commission sued the company for being an illegal pyramid scheme.
 The company lost the suit in 2012, and lost appeal in June 2014.
 In June 2015, the FTC began returning $1.9 million to people who had lost money in the scheme.

 In August 2015, the United States FTC filed a lawsuit against Vemma Nutrition Company, an Arizona-based dietary supplement Multi-Level Marketing firm, accused of operating an illegal pyramid scheme.
 In December 2016, Vemma agreed to a $238 million settlement with the FTC, which banned the company from "pyramid scheme practices" including recruitment-focused business ventures, deceptive income claims, and unsubstantiated health claims.

 In March 2017, Ufun Store, registered as an online business for its members as a direct-sales company, was declared to be operating a pyramid scheme in Thailand.
-The Criminal Court handed down prison terms totaling 12,265 to 12,267 years to 22 people convicted over the scheme, which conned about 120,000 people out of more than 20 billion baht.
+The Criminal Court sentenced 22 people to prison terms totalling 12,265 to 12,267 years over the scheme, which conned about 120,000 people out of more than 20 billion baht.

 The Airplane Game scheme resurfaced in 2020 as a savings club by the name of the Blessing Loom, Blessing Circle, Sending Flower, Gifting Flower, and so on.
 It is also misrepresented as a Sou-Sou, a legitimate savings club model where the number of people paying into the pot is fixed and each person gets a payout regularly.
 This is distinct from the pyramid scheme variation making use of the hierarchical flower model, where new members are continually recruited into the group by people at the edges of the flower.
 This re-imagining of the old Airplane/8-ball model is making a resurgence on social media platforms such as Instagram and Zoom.